apache/mnemonic/README.md

 * **mnemonic-memory-services/mnemonic-pmalloc-service** -- the submodule project for pmalloc memory service
 * **mnemonic-memory-services/mnemonic-nvml-vmem-service** -- the submodule project for vmem memory service
 * **mnemonic-memory-services/mnemonic-nvml-pmem-service** -- the submodule project for pmem memory service
+* **mnemonic-memory-services/mnemonic-sys-vmem-service** -- the submodule project for system vmem memory service
 * **mnemonic-memory-services/service-dist** -- the location of extensive memory services (auto-generated)
 * **mnemonic-computing-services/mnemonic-utilities-service** -- the submodule project for utilities computing service
 * **mnemonic-computing-services/service-dist** -- the location of extensive computing services (auto-generated)